freyk/codeigniter-starter-panel/README.md

 4. Congratulations the Starter Panel run!

 ## Basic usage
-All controllers extends the Admin_controller for restrict access.
+All controllers extends to Admin_controller for restrict access.

 ### Example